coderamen666/srd-v3.5-md/spells/spells-t-z.md

 You can revive someone killed by a death effect or someone who has been turned into an undead creature and then destroyed.
-This spell can also resurrect elementals or outsiders, but it can't resurrect constructs or undead creatures.
+This spell can also resurrect elementals or outsiders, but it can’t resurrect constructs or undead creatures.

-Even *true resurrection* can't restore to life a creature who has died of old age.
+Even *true resurrection* can’t restore to life a creature who has died of old age.

 *Material Component:* A sprinkle of holy water and diamonds worth a